Skip to content

 Why Should You Visit PETRONAS Towers?

 Besides their magnificent and breathtaking design, PETRONAS Towers will receive visitors every day to admire the view from the skywalk, which links both towers.
-The 360-degree view will literally blow your mind away once you step into the sky bridge.
-Because what you are about to witness is unlike anything you have ever seen before, an awe-inspiring feeling will begin to creep into your body.
+The 360-degree view will blow your mind away once you enter the sky bridge.
+Because what you are about to witness is unlike anything you have ever seen, an awe-inspiring feeling will begin to creep into your body.

-Before 10:00 (the official opening time of PETRONAS Towers), be prepared to come here in the morning to enjoy your tour here or there without being trapped in the crowd so that you can take great images without being restricted by time constraints and tons of tourists around.
+Before 10:00 (the official opening time of PETRONAS Towers), be prepared to come in the morning to enjoy your tour without being trapped in the crowd.
+This will allow you to take great images without being restricted by time constraints and tons of tourists around.
 Also, keep in mind that the final check is at 5.30 p.m.

 Things to Do:

-• Climb up to the sky bridge at PETRONAS Towers to take in the beautiful view over the city centre of Kuala Lumpur and the main commercial avenue.
+• Climb the sky bridge at PETRONAS Towers to take in the beautiful view over the city centre of Kuala Lumpur and the main commercial avenue.

-• Join a guided visit to help you explore the main centre of Kuala Lumpur and spot the must-see attractions here and provide you with the best restaurant serving local dishes.
+• Join a guided visit to help you explore the main centre of Kuala Lumpur, spot the must-see attractions, and find the best restaurant serving local dishes.

 • Check out the big shopping centre on the first floors of the towers packed with various brands, and you can find many attractive offers to buy souvenirs and all products.